iapyeh/sshscript/examples/ex-blackip.md

     print(tabulate.tabulate(rows,headers=('IP','#count')))

     # you can then generate lines like "-A INPUT -s 208.78.41.201/32 -j DROP"
-    # for "iptables-restore" by the resulting data.
+    # for "iptables-restore" command by the resulting data.
 #
 # there are 3 methods to run on  localhost
 #